CaptainPicarl/PicarlsPartswapper/README.md

 If you hate it: Make a PR.
 - The structure is messy.
 I know.
 Once again: PR it if you hate it.
 Help me help...us!
 - I'm happy to explain anything.
 Just please use Github Issues for questions / concerns.
 Discord messages might be fine, depending on the scale/scope.
+- Signing key: You'll probably have to generate and sign the assembly with your own key.
+Disable this if you want - but i'm going to continue to sign with my key so folk know it's *my version*.